What’s the goal of sales prospecting, and why is it a big deal? Let’s find out!

 But what exactly is prospecting?
 Many businesses have different views on the idea of prospecting and often confuse it with having leads.

-Let us understand the true meaning of sales prospecting, how it’s different than lead generation, and how to carry out sales prospecting effectively.
+Let us understand the true meaning of sales prospecting, how it differs from lead generation, and how to conduct sales prospecting effectively.

 What is Sales Prospecting?
 (Definition)

-Sales prospecting can be defined as the process of searching for or identifying potential customers or clients for the purpose of generating new business for the company.
+Sales prospecting is the process of identifying potential customers or clients to generate new business for the company.

-Sales prospecting involves reaching out to multiple individuals to find out which amongst them could be a potential customer.
+Sales prospecting involves reaching out to multiple individuals to identify potential customers.

-The goal of prospecting is to develop a solid database of people who are interested in your business or who are qualified as fitting certain criteria and then reaching out to them in the hopes of converting them from potential customers to new customers.
+The goal of prospecting is to build a solid database of people interested in your business or who meet certain criteria, and then reach out to them in hopes of converting them from potential customers to new customers.

 What’s a prospect?